-The Students Online service is available for students to log-on and view their HSC enrolment details.
-By using a student number and PIN provided by NESA, they will be able to check important details relating to their enrolment and view important information such as their personalised HSC timetable, Assessment Rank Order (after the final HSC Examinations) and information regarding HSC results.
+The Students Online service provides valuable information to students.
+Year 12 students, by using a student number and PIN provided by NESA, they will be able to check important details relating to their enrolment and view important information such as their personalised HSC timetable, Assessment Rank Order (after the final HSC Examinations) and information regarding HSC results.
 In addition, Students Online has links to other relevant sites.